bitwuzla/bitwuzla/docs/c/api.rst

   value of x: 10011111
   value of y: 11111111

-The value of `f` (a function term) and `a` (an array term), on the other hand, cannot be represented with a simple type.
+The value of :code:`f` (a function term) and :code:`a` (an array term), on the other hand, cannot be represented with a simple type.
 Thus, function values are given as :cpp:enum:`BitwuzlaKind.LAMBDA <BitwuzlaKind::LAMBDA>`, and array values are given as :cpp:enum:`BitwuzlaKind.ARRAY_STORE <BitwuzlaKind::ARRAY_STORE>`.
-We can retrieve a string representation of the values via :cpp:func:`bitwuzla_term_to_string()`:
+We can retrieve an SMT-LIB2 string representation of the values via :cpp:func:`bitwuzla_term_to_string()`:

 .. literalinclude:: ../../examples/c/quickstart.c
      :language: c
-     :lines: 148-157
+     :lines: 148-156

 This will print: